ggoutbreakggoutbreak assumes a

 as.Date(date_seq(tmp3))

-but such data are not regular.
-This is handled and irregular date
+data but such data are not regular.
+This is approximately handled and

-periods are generally OK to use with ggoutbreak
+irregular date periods are generally OK to use with

-Two time series can be aligned to make them comparable:
+Two time series can be aligned to make them comparable, although by default the creation of time series means they are already comparable:

 orig_dates = Sys.Date()+1:10*7